jakwuh/webtip/tips/28-08-2017/Readme.md

 bash: yarn: command not found
 ```

-But... we definitely have `yarn` on a remote machine, we could check it by simply `ssh me` and then typing `yarn`, right?
+But... we definitely have `yarn` on the remote machine, we could check it by simply `ssh me` and then typing `yarn`, right?
 So, what's going wrong here?

 The reason here is that aliases are not initialized because neither [`.bashrc` nor `.bash_profile`](https://apple.stackexchange.com/a/51038) are loaded once we execute a `ssh` command.
-In order to `source` `.bashrc` config on a remote machine during `ssh` remote command execution we need to make it interactive.
-Actually, this is the last step we need:
+In order to `source` `.bashrc` config on a remote machine during `ssh` command execution we need to make it interactive.
+Actually we could do it with `bash -i` and this is the last step we need:

 ```bash
 ssh -A me 'bash -ic "cd dailytip && git pull && cd web && yarn && npm run webpack && pm2 restart dailytip"'